How to use this guide

 Some supervisory devices can also act as user interfaces for the BAS.
 Typical features that exist in the supervisory device are:

 Field controllers look at data from inputs (temperature sensors, switches, etc) and then control outputs (actuators, relays, etc).
 BAS companies will use programming tools (usually developed by the BAS vendor) to program these field controllers.

-The controller’s programs will look at what the inputs are doing and then will control the outputs.
+The controller’s programs will look at what the inputs are doing and then they will control the outputs.

 The final piece of the puzzle is the input and output layer.
 This is where the sensors and control devices exist.
 There isn’t a ton to add here except that you are starting to see IP-enabled sensors that use Ethernet or Wi-Fi for their communications.

 These kinds of sensors will require a completely different approach and as of the time I wrote this guide, it’s yet to be seen how all of this will shake out.

 Making sense of the different pieces of controls

-Ok, so now you have an understanding of the different layers that make up a building automation system and the difference between a control system and building automation system.
+Ok, so now you have an understanding of the different layers that make up a building automation system and the difference between a control system and a building automation system.